 Change your sheets and blankets.

 Before summer temperatures reach their peak, replace your sheets and blankets with bedding that's breathable and stays super cool.
-Natural, breathable fabrics like bamboo twill are going to help wick away moisture and keep you cool.
+Natural, breathable fabrics like bamboo cotton are going to help wick away moisture and keep you cool.
 Synthetic fabrics tend to sleep hotter, so go with natural fibers.
 If you need a blanket, go with a lighter weight and, again, stick to a natural material like 100% cotton.

 Consider shielding against the sun rising earlier in the morning.